cgeneske/CyberArkEPMLCDLifecycle/README.md

     - When set to `$true` will send an execution summary E-Mail to the recipient configured in `$EmailToAddress`.
 - `$EmailWithSsl`
     - When set to `$true` will send the execution summary E-Mail using SSL/TLS.
+- `$EmailFullReportAndLog`
+    - When set to `$true` will send the complete log and report file as attachments with the execution summary E-Mail.
 - `$VersionCheck`
     - When set to `$true` will compare to the latest script available on GitHub and log/notify if a new version is available.
 - `$ValidateDomainNamesDNS`